 Tempe St. Luke's Hospital is fully prepared to care for our patients and our community.

-Out of an abundance of caution, effective 12/1/2020, we will implement visitor restrictions.
+Out of an abundance of caution, we will implement visitor restrictions.
 This is in response to the increased presence of COVID-19 in our community and is designed to further protect our patients, their families and our staff.

 We remain ready to serve all of your health care needs and have taken the necessary steps to ensure patients can receive care in a safe environment.